apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/Metrics.md

 BlockManager
 -------------

-BlockManager metrics indicate each StorageType's usage in the cluster with detailed entries.
+The metrics present statistics from the BlockManager's perspective.

 | Name | Description                                                                                                                     |
 |:---- |:--------------------------------------------------------------------------------------------------------------------------------|